The Debt (2015 film): Plot

 With the help of his Peruvian friend Ricardo, Oliver, an American hedge fund banker, buys debts owed by the Peruvian government to landowners.
 Though the deals are lucrative, Ricardo has lingering doubts about whether they are helping Peruvians.
 At the same time, Maria, a nurse at an underfunded hospital in Lima, cares for her elderly, ailing mother, Gloria.
-Though Gloria needs hospital care, Maria can not convince her superior, Dr. Cerrón, to admit her, as Gloria's illness is not life-threatening.
+Though Gloria needs hospital care, Maria cannot convince her superior, Dr. Cerrón, to admit her, as Gloria's illness is not life-threatening.
 In the Andes, a mountain farmer, Florentino, struggles to convince his neighbors not to sell their ancestral land to Caravedo, a developer who has promised to bring modernization and jobs to the area.
 Florentino has a strained relationship with his son, Diego, who dreams of being a pilot.

 Oliver's boss, Nathan, tells him they need to pull out of Peru, as the company needs an immediate influx of money.
 Stunned, Oliver insists Nathan give him time to close a potential deal with Caravedo that could solve their problems.
 Nathan gives him one week.
 Though his wife is distraught that he is returning again to Peru, Oliver tells her he must close the deal or all of their previous sacrifices will be for nothing.
 Oliver recruits Ricardo to research Caravedo.
 After Oliver aggressively pressures the Peruvian finance minister to repay debts, Ricardo walks away from the Caravedo deal.
 He returns shortly but demands Oliver promise to abort any potential deals with Caravedo if they turn out to be exploitative.

 As Gloria's condition worsens, Maria's private life becomes stressed, and Maria resorts to giving her mother morphine to dull the pain.
 Maria, desperate to get Gloria proper medical care, fails to seduce Dr. Cerrón.
 After one of her patients dies while waiting for a repeatedly delayed surgery, she blackmails Dr. Cerrón, who she learns from a colleague is having an affair with one of his medical interns.
 Investigating why Caravedo plans to buy out all the farms in Florentino's rural village, Ricardo finds a gold nugget a local stream.
 Before he can tell Oliver, Ricardo dies accidentally.
 At the same time, Florentino becomes incensed at his son, who has lost a llama and stolen one from a neighboring farm to cover up.
 Florentino tells Diego not to return until he finds it.

 Caravedo tells Oliver he will only agree to a deal if Oliver convinces Florentino to sell his land.
 Meanwhile, Diego breaks his leg while finding the llama.
 Oliver arrives at Florentino's farm just after Florentino finds his injured son.
 As Oliver prepares to take Diego to the hospital on horseback, Oliver offers him a deal: agree to sell his land in return for Oliver's help in getting a helicopter to airlift Diego.
 Florentino reluctantly accepts.
 Dr. Cerrón tells Maria the surgeon scheduled for Gloria's operation can only help one of the two, Diego or Gloria; Dr. Cerrón leaves the decision in Maria's hands, and she chooses Gloria.